jscs-dev/jscs-jsdoc/README.md

 ### disallowNewlineAfterDescription

-Ensures a doc comment description has no padding newlines
+Checks a doc comment description has no padding newlines

 Type: `Boolean`